 VI Use of bonds in a multi-sourced financing

 Bonds are also sometimes used in multi-sourced project financings.
-It has become an increasingly common occurrence for project bonds to sit alongside loans from commercial banks, and sometimes also export credit agencies and multilateral lenders and other sources, particularly for large scale energy projects.
-Furthermore, in some cases, even for some project financings that do not involve project bonds, the use of project bonds was under active consideration until late in the financing process, and sponsors may require that documentation be set up such that project bonds could take out some or all of the facilities under the project financing in the future.
+It has become an increasingly common occurrence for project bonds to sit alongside loans from commercial banks, and sometimes also ECAs and multilateral lenders and other sources, particularly for large-scale energy projects.
+Furthermore, in some cases, even for some project financings that do not involve project bonds, the use of project bonds was under active consideration until late in the financing process and sponsors may require that documentation be set up such that project bonds could take out some or all of the facilities under the project financing in the future.

 There are differing choices on how to handle these different groups from an intercreditor, covenant and voting perspective.
-Documentation can be set up that has a core covenants package that applies to bond investors and lenders, with a further covenant package that applies to lenders of loans only, or alternatively a blended covenant package can be negotiated that reflects a midway between a typical bond package and loan package.
-The approach must be considered up front in consultation with the financial advisor, given the dramatic impact this can have on the liquidity available to the project financing from different sources.
+Documentation can be set up that has a core covenants package that applies to bond investors and lenders, with a further covenant package that applies to lenders of loans only or, alternatively, a blended covenant package can be negotiated that reflects a midway between a typical bond package and loan package.
+The approach must be considered up front in consultation with the financial advisor, given the dramatic impact that this can have on the liquidity available to the project financing from different sources.

-Similarly, informational requirements and decision-making needs careful consideration, to manage the contrast between lenders that would expect disclosure of substantial amounts of information, and to monitor operational and credit issues on a real time basis and be able to provide consents and waivers to the extent needed, particularly through construction, compared to bond investors who would expect only to be notified of more fundamental matters and not to have consents and waivers required from them.
+Similarly, informational requirements and decision-making need careful consideration to manage the contrast between lenders that would expect disclosure of substantial amounts of information, and to monitor operational and credit issues on a real-time basis and be able to provide consents and waivers to the extent needed, particularly through construction, compared to bond investors who would expect only to be notified of more fundamental matters and not to have consents and waivers required from them.
 From a decision-making perspective, developing appropriate intercreditor mechanics for multi-sourced financing requires a clear picture of the make-up of each debt source relative to the others and a consideration of minority rights.
-Where bondholders are in the minority, they may well be willing to allow majority creditors (banks, multilateral lenders and export credit agencies) to decide non-fundamental waivers and consents without their involvement, but this can be complicated if the maturity of the project bond is very different to that of the loans, so that this changes over time.
+Where bondholders are in the minority, they may well be willing to allow majority creditors (banks, multilateral lenders and ECAs) to decide non-fundamental waivers and consents without their involvement, but this can be complicated if the maturity of the project bond is very different to that of the loans, so that this changes over time.

 Project bonds are a well-established financing source for project financings, particularly (from a sector perspective) in the oil and gas, power and transportation sectors, particularly (from a geographic perspective) in the United States, and particularly (from a project life perspective) for refinancing of existing project finance debt post-construction.

-There are signs that each of these historical areas of focus of project bonds is opening up in the future, given the wide recognition that accessing the deep liquidity pools of insurers, pension funds and other institutional investors will be critical to finding long tenor liquidity pools given the constraints on commercial banks, that are likely to continue into the future.
+There are signs that each of these historic areas of focus of project bonds is opening up in the future, given the wide recognition that accessing the deep liquidity pools of insurers, pension funds and other institutional investors will be critical to finding long tenor liquidity pools given the constraints on commercial banks that are likely to continue into the future.

-2020 has added even further to the political and societal impetus behind renewables, green financings and ESG considerations, and a convergence of the rapidly developing green bond market and project bonds market offers the opportunity of providing the institutional investors' deep resources to finance the multitude of green projects necessary to meet the globally committed environmental targets, while also offering institutional investors a way to participate in asset classes that they are being directed to invest in.
+The year 2021 and the country commitments made in COP26 has added even further to the political and societal impetus behind renewables, green financings, and environmental, social and governance considerations.
+A convergence of the rapidly developing green bond market and project bonds market offers the opportunity of providing the institutional investors' deep resources to financing the multitude of green projects necessary to meet environmental targets that have been committed to globally, while also offering institutional investors a way to participate in asset classes that they are being directed to invest in.

 While the United States is likely to remain the dominant issuer of project bonds in the near future, the continued bank market liquidity constraints globally will continue to encourage the use of project bonds to access further and different liquidity pools.
-A number of innovative products such as mini-perms will continue to evolve (and migrate from the United States where already in use, as mini-perms have from the United States to the Middle East in particular), providing a way for bank debt to finance the construction phase of projects, while project bonds take out the debt post-completion allowing the bank debt to be redeployed for other projects.
+A number of innovative products, such as mini-perms, will continue to evolve (and migrate from the United States where already in use, as mini-perms have from the United States to the Middle East in particular).
+This will provide a way for bank debt to finance the construction phase of projects, while project bonds take out the debt post-completion, allowing the bank debt to be redeployed for other projects.